-There are 3 Section 4 licensed industries in the catchment and 1 of them is 'at risk' due to insufficient assimilative capacity in the receiving waters for BOD and nutrients.
-However, monitoring in this shellfish area does not indicate any water quality issues which are likely to be associated with this industry and there it is unlikely to be affecting shellfish water quality in this shellfish area.
+There is 1 water treatment plant in the catchment and it has been designated as 'at risk' of impacting its surrounding water environment.
+Monitoring does not indicate any water quality issues in the shellfish area which are likely to have arisen from this plant and therefore it is unlikely that it is affecting shellfish water quality in this shellfish area.